-- Gently roll out the dough between the paper to a depth of about 3 to 4 cm.
+- Gently roll out the dough between the paper to a depth of about 4 cm.

-- Use a round/fluted cookie cutter (I used one 3 inches/7 cm) to cut rounds from the dough and carefully transfer them to the lined baking sheets.
+- Use a round/fluted cookie cutter (I used a large one 3 inches/7 cm) to cut rounds from the dough and carefully transfer to the lined baking sheets.

 - Bring any remaining dough gently together (trying not to over-work) and repeat the rolling and cutting process, until all the dough has been used and transferred to the baking sheets.

-- Brush the top of each scone with egg-wash and bake in the oven for 15 to 18 minutes, until well-risen, firm and golden.
+- Bake in the oven for 15 to 18 minutes, until well-risen, firm and golden.

 - Remove from the oven and transfer to a wire rack to cool.